philipmorg/Marketing-For-Self-Made-Experts/chapters/01-Introduction.md

 A: Again, it could be either.
 It could be an artful sharing of expertise with a logo (your personal brand, in this case) woven throughout it.
 Or, it could be designed to efficiently obtain contact information from a segment of the audience and then feed that contact info into a digital marketing funnel.
 Or, it could be both.

-Don't get thrown off by an overly-specific interpretation of the word "art" when you think about brand marketing.
+By the way, don't get thrown off by an overly-specific interpretation of the word "art" when you think about brand marketing.
 I don't mean visual art, music, poetry, etc. I mean _an appealing or challenging gift to a culture_.

 ## Onward